hyperspy/hyperspy/exspy/doc/user_guide/eds.rst

 ---------------------

-The description of the sample is also stored in the :py:attr:`~.signal.BaseSignal.metadata` attribute.
+The description of the sample is also stored in the :py:attr:`hyperspy.api.signals.BaseSignal.metadata` attribute.
 It can be displayed using:

 .. code-block:: python